dbt-labs/docs.getdbt.com/website/docs/tutorial/3-build-your-first-models.md

 ---
 title: Build your first models
 id: build-your-first-models
-description: With our starter project setup, it's time to get to the fun part — building models!
+description: "Now that you've set up the starter project, you can get to the fun part — building models!"
 ---

 With our starter project setup, it's time to get to the fun part — building [models](building-models)!
-We're going to take the query from the [Setting up](/tutorial/setting-up) instructions, and turn it into a model in our dbt project.
+We're going to take the query from the [Setting up](/tutorial/getting-set-up) instructions, and turn it into a model in our dbt project.

 ## Checkout a new git branch